philipperemy/tensorflow-maxout/README.md

 # make sure Tensorflow is installed.
-git clone git@github.com:philipperemy/tensorflow-maxout.git maxout cd maxout python mnist_maxout_example.py MAXOUT to use MaxOut on MNIST. python mnist_maxout_example.py LINEAR to use Linear on MNIST. python mnist_maxout_example.py RELU to use ReLU on MNIST.
+git clone git@github.com:philipperemy/tensorflow-maxout.git maxout cd maxout python mnist_maxout_example.py MAXOUT # Can pick up from one of those values: LINEAR, RELU, MAXOUT.
-# Usage: python mnist_maxout_example.py (LINEAR|RELU|MAXOUT)
 ```

 ## How to integrate it in your code